-The 2011 General Management Plan (GMP) establishes a vision for New River Gorge National River for the next 20 years.
+The 2011 General Management Plan (GMP) establishes a vision for New River Gorge National River (now redesignated as New River Gorge National Park and Preserve) for the next 20 years.
 It guides the management of resources, visitor use, and general development at the park.
 The primary purpose of the plan is to provide a foundation from which to protect park resources while providing for meaningful visitor experiences.
-The selected alternative, Alternative 5 – Exploration Experiences, preserves primitive recreational experiences from end to end of the park.
+The selected alternative, Alternative 5 – Exploration Experiences, preserves primitive recreational experiences across the park.
 Interspersed with these primitive areas will be cultural and interpretive focal areas where visitors can explore communities and other places that once populated to gorge, experience the river, and enjoy a variety of recreational experiences.
-A north to south through the park connector composed of improved scenic roads and trails will enable visitors to travel the length of the park.
-Partnerships with gateway communities and improved rim to river experiences will foster links to the park as a whole and to specific cultural and interpretive resources.
+A north to south through-the-park connector composed of improved scenic roads and trails will enable visitors to travel the length of the park.
+Partnerships with gateway communities and improved rim-to-river experiences will foster links to the park as a whole and to specific cultural and interpretive resources.

 Planning documents currently available include: